 Not all computers should be immediately destroyed.
-A good asset removal company can also provide services for redeployment, employee purchase programs or charitable donations.
+A good IT asset removal company can also provide services for redeployment, employee purchase programs or charitable donations.

 6. How will they protect your company from liability?

 Your old equipment inventory should become their equipment inventory.
 That is, title should be passed on to the asset removal company.
-They should provide a certified report detailing the services performed for each piece of equipment along with a confirmation of software removal (listed by hardware serial number).
+They should provide a certified report detailing the services performed for each piece of equipment, along with a confirmation of software removal (listed by hardware serial number).
 This serves as evidence that you retired your equipment in a proper and responsible manner.

 Once a computer has left your business, you have lost control over what happens to it.
 And, unless your company properly protects itself, that computer can come back to haunt you in terms of security, privacy, fines, litigation and poor publicity.